Russia's Yandex targets Google with expansion abroad

 DEFENDING ITS LEAD

-Despite the drive to expand abroad, Yandex will defend its market share at home against rivals like Google and Microsoft (MSFT.O), which use proprietary browser and operating systems to encourage users onto their search products, Volozh said.
+Despite the drive to expand abroad, Yandex will defend its market share at home against rivals like Google and Microsoft, which use proprietary browser and operating systems to encourage users onto their search products, Volozh said.

 The Russian search engine has no plans to follow Google into the hardware market, where it builds mobile phones and tablets, but it would consider it if necessary.

-Note: (This story is corrected in eleventh paragraph to clarify that Yandex developed its own browser)